-As usual, TB treatment outcomes are reported for the year preceding the year in question, in this case the cohort of 37,402 patients put on treatment in 2009 was analyzed.
-A treatment success rate of 85.86% as in figure 16 was achieved.
+As usual, TB treatment outcomes are reported for the year preceding the year in question, in this case the cohort of 36,260 patients put on treatment in 2010 was analyzed.
+A treatment success rate of 85.43% as in figure 16 was achieved.
 This puts Kenya amongst countries that have achieved the WHO recommended treatment success rate.
-Coupled with the improved case detection rate of 80% amongst the smear positive cases, Kenya stands to improve on TB control targets beyond set targets.
+Coupled with the improved case detection rate of 82% amongst all forms of TB cases, Kenya stands to improve on TB control targets beyond set targets.
 This result is a very reasonable performance when the high rate of HIV in TB patients is taken into account.
 Tuberculosis cases co-infected with HIV are at risk of dying from non-TB opportunistic infections during treatment for TB.
 The reported death rates of TB patients remained low at about 4%, but an estimated 30% of the out of control cases are most probably cases who died at home and were not reported as such.

-Figure 16: Results of SCC treatment cohorts of new smear-positive PTB cases: 2002 - 2009
+Figure 16: Results of SCC treatment cohorts of new smear-positive PTB cases: 1994 -2010